 Nope – you don’t have to hire workers!

-You can run a professional business and plan to do all the work yourself.
+You can run a professional cleaning business and plan to do all the work yourself.
 There’s absolutely nothing wrong with that.

 Just realize – you’re never going to be free from your business, because you have clients to service and they’re waiting for you.